srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     The `FROM /*` part of the message route will match all device-to-cloud messages or twin change notifications from any module or leaf device.
 Then, the `INTO $upstream` tells the route to send those messages to the Azure IoT Hub.

-    > [!NOTE] To learn more about configuring message routing within Azure IoT Edge, reference the [Learn how to deploy modules and establish routes in IoT Edge](https://docs.microsoft.com/azure/iot-edge/module-composition#declare-routes#declare-routes) documentation article.
+    > **Note**:  To learn more about configuring message routing within Azure IoT Edge, reference the [Learn how to deploy modules and establish routes in IoT Edge](https://docs.microsoft.com/azure/iot-edge/module-composition#declare-routes#declare-routes) documentation article.

 1. Click the **Next: Review + create >** button.